The Midnight Hour: Plot

 When the local police do not take Phil and Sandy's warning seriously, Phil manages to get his father's hunting rifle to make silver bullets from his father's silver coin collection so they can use the silver bullets which appears to be effective against the undead.
 When the couple ventures to the Halloween party, they discover everyone turned into zombies, vampires, witches or other evil creatures.
 Phil manages to get the Grenville Spirit Ring from Zombie Mitch, after which he and Sandy drive to the town's cemetery.
 They break into Grenville's crypt and take his bones-and-dust remains to use to seal the scroll, just as Lucinda and the horde of undead attack.
 Cornered in Phil's car, he and Sandy manage to use candle wax to seal the parchment scroll.
 After Sandy tells Phil she loves him, every creature resurrected on that night vanishes, the wounds that Phil sustains disappear, and the damage to his car is undone—as if the entire event had never happened.

 Phil finds Sandy's grave and finally understands that she had been one of the undead too.
-As the clock strikes midnight, Phil begins to drive back to town when he hears a music dedication on his car radio from 'Sandy,' implying that she will always be looking after him even from beyond the grave.
+As the clock strikes midnight, Phil begins to drive back to town, and as he is pulling out of the cemetery, he hears a music dedication on his car radio from 'Sandy,' implying that she will always be looking after him even from beyond the grave.